-- Major north-south street connection at the edge of the Vaughan Metropolitan Centre - A transitional zone connecting the urban centre with surrounding employment lands - Reinforced landscape edge for the VMC with a double row of large scale street trees, additional understorey planting and potential for topographic manipulation to mitigate traffic noise - Apply elements to whole streetscape (both sides of street) to create a consistent look
+- Major north-south street connection at the edge of the VMC. - A transitional zone connecting the urban centre with surrounding employment lands. - · Bicycle lane. - Reinforced landscape edge for the VMC with a double row of large scale street trees, additional understorey planting and potential for topographic manipulation to mitigate traffic noise. - Apply elements to both sides of the street to create a consistent look.